efrecon/docker-tcl/README.md

 # Running your own scripts

-This image exports /tcl as a volume and arranges to give that directory as an additional location when looking for packages.
-This means that you should be able to mount local directories onto /tcl to run your own code within the container.
+This image exports `/opt/tcl` as a volume and arranges to give that directory and its sub-directory `lib` as additional locations when looking for packages.
+This means that you should be able to mount local directories onto `/opt/tcl` to run your own code within the container.

+Additionally, the image exports `/opt/data` to place random data that you might wish to access from within the container.